Writers' Workshop--Free Writing Support

 - if possible, bring another paper graded by your instructor or bring other drafts on which you received comments from others so the consultant gets a sense of the types of improvements you seek to make

 - bring the grading criteria or rubric, if you have been given any

 What should I expect when I arrive?

-When you arrive you will register at our reception desk, which is located in front of the wall of quotations in the back right corner of the Learning Commons (on the second floor of the Martin Library).
+When you arrive you will check in at our reception desk, which is located in front of the wall of quotations in the back right corner of the Learning Commons (on the second floor of the Martin Library).

 The person at the front desk will introduce you to your consultant, or you will simply find the consultant you will be working with by looking for the person’s name, which will be displayed on the tables in the Writers’ Workshop.

 The session will begin with the consultant asking questions about what you are working on.
-It’s important for the consultant to know the purpose of the piece of writing, the audience, and any parameters that have been established for it (e.g., length, format, etc.).
+It’s important for the consultant to know the purpose of the piece of writing, the audience, and the directions you've been given, if any (e.g., length, format, etc.).
 If you have an assignment sheet or other materials, you will go over that information with the consultant.

 Next you will work with the consultant to establish an agenda for your session.
 Through discussion about the piece of writing you’re currently working on, together you will decide what area(s) need attention.
 We tailor each session to your goals and needs, but consultants will typically address issues such as content, organization, argument, clarity, and structure before addressing issues such as style, grammar, punctuation, and documentation.
 Consultants work on all of these issues, but it only makes sense to work on the “big picture” before dealing with the details.
 You don’t want to spend a session working on punctuating a paragraph that you ultimately decide to delete from your final draft.